Transcend the traditional boundaries of science

 Our Natural Sciences honours course is carefully designed to give you the flexibility to choose a programme, which matches your interests, while at the same time allowing you to study the individual subject matter in degree-level depth.

-You take two Major subjects, plus one Minor, together with skills modules in IT, Communications and Statistics.
+You take two Major subjects, plus the language of your host country in the third year as Minor.
+An addition, you will take skills modules in IT, Communications and Statistics.
 Studying two Major subjects to degree level becomes manageable through specifically designed pathways through the subjects, enabling you to focus on core topics of each subject, and studying those to the same depth as single honours students.

 James Dacey, Natural Sciences student